djmrFunnyMan/06501550/README.md

 However this seems to have some side effects on its own, and thus I cannot use this method of fixing the bug.

 Why?
 Well I'm bad at explaining things so let's just go through this step by step.
+(But in summary, on OpenGL it severely alters the shape of the noise even with low offsets)

 Starting point:
 ```